makovalab-psu/DiscoverY/README.md

 # DiscoverY
 DiscoverY is a toool to shortlist Y-specific contigs from an assembly of male whole genome sequencing data, based on exact _k-mer_ matches with a female.
 This tool is platform agnostic and has been tested on male assemblies from Illumina, PacBio and 10x Genomics.
 The female can be a reference assembly or a low coverage raw reads dataset.
+DiscoverY can be ran in two different modes: female_only or female+male.
+In the female_only mode, the proportion shared between each contig with a female reference is computed; female+male mode uses both proportion of k-mers of each contig shared with a reference female and the kmer counts from the male raw reads to estimate each contig's depth-of-coverage.

 ## Usage